avinashpandey1/COMP8240-Group-D/README.md

 ## Overview
 * [Source Code replication.ipynb/] contains all the underlying code needed to successfully install the code.
-* [Score Prediction.ipynb/] contains short code snippets showing how to calculate scores.
+* [Score Prediction.ipynb/] contains short code snippets showing how to calculate the scores.
 * [Original dataset Evaluation.ipynb/] contains the accuracy score generated through benchmark dataset.
 * [New Dataset creation and evaluation.ipynb/]contains new data creation and evaluation